B12 Shot Side Effects – Do They Outweigh the Risk?

 - Gastrointestinal disorders like Crohn’s disease and celiac disease

 - Those who have had weight loss surgery, bowel resection, or surgery on another part of the digestive tract

 - Those who take metformin and acid-reducing medications

 - Those with specific genetic mutations, such as MTHFR, MTRR, and CBS

 If someone fits into one of these at-risk groups, it is best to consult your doctor in considering whether or not you should undergo testing to determine if you have a vitamin B12 deficiency.
-Presently, there is no one test that determines whether or not someone is deficient in vitamin B12, doctors must consider both lab results and clinical conditions to reach a diagnosis.
+Presently, no one test determines whether or not someone is deficient in vitamin B12.
+Doctors must consider both lab results and clinical conditions to reach a diagnosis.

 Symptoms of B12 Deficiency

 Before considering both the B12 shot side effects and the B12 shot benefits, it is important to understand the symptoms of a vitamin B12 deficiency.
 Individuals cannot procure vitamin B12 without a prescription, and in order to obtain a prescription, you must be deemed deficient.
 It can be especially tricky to reach this diagnosis as there is no “gold-standard” test, and symptoms can long go unnoticed or be contributed to other causes.